Welcome To The Weight lifting Diet And Nutrition Article

 vegetables.
 If you’re going to ingest simple carbs, its better that they come

-in the form of (fructose), these are definitely natural and healthier choices.
+in the form of (fructose), these are natural and healthier choices processed easier by the body.

 As I’m sure you know, eating simple carbs from refined sources are full of calories, the problem with these calories are: they are empty in nutritional value.
 This big, but short-lived energy high you receive from these sources is also known as: (an insulin spike).

-Another problem associated highly refined simple carbs are: (the additives and sugars in candy and pastry encourages cravings adding another process for you to deal with).
-Simply said; keep these food sources in your weight lifting diet to a minimum, they offer you know, nutritional benefits.
+Another problem associated to highly refined simple carbs are: (the additives and sugars in candy and pastry encourages (cravings), adding another process for you to deal with).
+Simply said; keep these food sources in your weight lifting diet to a minimum, they offer little nutritional benefits.

-(These help the digestive system work well and will keep you feeling full and help with cravings of wanting to over eat).
+(These help the digestive system work well keeping you feeling full while helping with cravings of wanting to over eat).

 Once complex carbs have been ingested, the body immediately starts the process of breaking them down into simple sugars.

-Once this process is completed, the sugars are then absorbed into the bloodstream, as the sugar levels begin to rise in your body; your pancreas now releases a hormone called insulin.
+Once this process is completed, the sugars are then absorbed into the bloodstream, as the sugar levels begin to rise in your body; the pancreas now releases the hormone called insulin.

 Your insulin transports the sugar from the blood into the cells where it is then used as a primary source of energy.
-The two main things; Complex carbohydrates offer is a better energy source and its ability to take the body longer to break down and use this as a fuel source.
+The two main things; Complex carbohydrates offer is: a more efficient energy source, with a longer duration of sustainability.

 From food Sources as follows:

-Your carb sources should be high in fiber looking at nutritional facts on labels should be identified as; approximately 5 g of fiber per serving.
-Healthy foods that provide between 3 and 5 g per serving are considered good fiber.
+Carb sources should be high in fiber looking at nutritional facts on labels should be identified as; approximately 5 g of fiber per serving.
+Healthy foods that provide between 3 and 5 g per serving is considered as adequate fiber.

-Fiber in your weight lifting diet helps to bind food for the digestive process and also acts as a broom for the colon to keep it clean and working efficiently.
+Fiber in a weight lifting diet helps to bind food for the digestive process while acting as a 'broom' for the colon, keeping it clean and working efficiently.

-The pie chart shown above, should actually represent your plate for the most part when you’re eating, each time throughout each day.
-This is how important carbohydrates are in your weight lifting diet and daily activities.
+The pie chart shown above-near the top of the page, should actually represent your plate for the most part, throughout each day.
+This is how important carbohydrates are in a daily diet.

-55 to 60% of your meal should come from carbohydrates, 25% from solid protein sources and 10 to 15% from healthy fats.
+50 to 60% of your meal should come from complex carbohydrates, 20-30% from solid protein sources and 10 to 15% from healthy fats.

 the fats to avoid?